glucee/find_lucky_student/README.md

 ## Answer

-Run the script and input the student number, you will get the positoin of lucky student.
+Copy the script to https://www.online-python.com/ and run it.
+Just input the student number, you will get the positoin of lucky student.